WHAT IS YAMABUSHIDO TRAINING?

 His approach to the Yamabushi tradition is grounded in deep tradition, but also made deeply relevant to the way we live our lives today.

-The Daishōbō pilgrim's lodge is an important Shugendo location.
-Such pilgrim lodges until recently were reserved for Shugendo initiates, but with our training the doors are open to you too.
+Daishobo pilgrim lodge is an important Shugendo location.
+Until recently, the pilgrim lodges were reserved for Shugendo initiates, but with our training the doors are open to you too.

-Daishōbō is renowned for its excellent traditional vegetarian meals.
+Daishobo is renowned for its excellent traditional Shojin Ryori (ascetic cuisine) meals.
 It is also a place of Buddhist and Shinto worship, including meditation, incantation and distribution of talismans of protection.
-Daishōbō, one of the certificated SANGE community, a pilgrim lodge, has been providing Yamabushi training for more than 20 years, based on the Shugendo.
+Daishobo is a certificated Sange community pilgrim lodge, and has been providing Yamabushi training for more than 20 years based on Shugendo.

 One of the most secluded regions in Japan

 Yamagata Prefecture’s Shonai region has prospered as a historically and culturally-significant area with three distinct cultures; Jokamachi, the area surrounding the castle walls, Sangakushinko, the mountain ascetic culture, and Minatomachi, the culture around the sea port.
 Due to these three distinct cultures, the area developed a wide diversity and tolerance for cultural differences.

 Holy mountains in Shonai

 The Dewa Sanzan

 The Dewa Sanzan is a sacred mountain range in northeastern Japan consisting of Mt.
 Haguro, Mt.
 Gassan, and Mt.
 Yudono.
 It is renowned for its biodiversity, mystical scenery, and rituals of spiritual rebirth.
 Traditionally and among select groups today, the Dewa Sanzan is a unique hub of animistic Shinto and Buddhist fusion, where different forms of Japanese spirituality blend into one.